surf-spots-in-taveuni© Pixabay

 Where to Surf in Taveuni

-For the adventurous surfer who wants to find a new challenge in Fiji, look no further than the islands of Taveuni.
+For the adventurous surfer seeking a new challenge in Fiji, look no further than the islands of Taveuni.
 Situated just a short flight north of Viti Levu, Fiji’s mainland, Taveuni is your ultimate off-the-beaten-track surf destination.
 Even in the high season, you’ll surf some of the quietest breaks you’ve ever experienced.
 On the downside, there are not many surf breaks for the inexperienced, as all of Taveuni’s major surf waves break over reefs.
 That said, beginners can still find beach surf lessons at nearby surf resorts.
 So if you want to experience “Fiji time“, tick some epic breaks off the bucket list, and if you’ve already hit all the surf destinations we mention in The Complete Guide to Surfing in Fiji, then set your sights on the islands of Taveuni.

 Have more time in Fiji?
 Don’t miss the 10 Best Places to Surf in Fiji.